erdogant/imagesc/README.md

 #### plot - The heatmap created using the **plot** implementation will behave more-or-less as the one of matlab.
 * Medium speed
 * Tweakable but less then **seaborn**
-* Heatmap shape changes based on the data
 * Grid is aligned to the cells
 * Possible arguments: https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.imshow.html